Out Of Love

 ★★★★ "a tender, well-crafted piece of writing, particularly refreshing in the way it talks about the pleasures of sex" The Stage

 Lorna and Grace do everything together.
 They share crisps, cigarettes and crushes.
-That’s what happens when you’re best
+That’s what happens when you’re best friends forever.

 But when Lorna gets a place at University, and Grace gets pregnant, they suddenly find themselves in starkly different worlds.
 Can anything bridge the gap between them?